wblommaert/data-visualisation/README.md

 ## Log entries

+**13/12/2014 - Had a look at some reviews**

+- I came across some library overviews and D3.js was almost always listed as one of the top ones, if not the first
+- Its popularity seems to be thanks to its SVG nature
+- There seem to be projects built on top of D3.js such as [NVD3](http://nvd3.org) and [CrossFilter](http://square.github.io/crossfilter/)

+**11/12/2014 - Found a first downside, maybe not as much to me**

+- D3.js is not something that gives you out-of-the-box graphics
+- It is mainly to load data into the browser in a visually appealing way
+- Nothing is pre-made, but that's not really that big an issue

 **24/11/2014 - Started reading through tutorials**

 - Found a very nice resource for tutorials at [Dashing D3.js](https://www.dashingd3js.com/table-of-contents)